By Mike Miller Updated December 24, 2022

-Briny Breezes, Florida is a small town of mobile homes on State Road A1A.
+Briny Breezes is a small town of mobile homes on State Road A1A across the Intracoastal Waterway from Boynton Beach and Delray Beach.

-Trailer parks are a dime a dozen in Florida, but people who pass by Briny Breezes get a different feeling about this one.
+Trailer parks, mobile home parks, manufactured home parks - by any name - are all over Florida, but people who pass by Briny Breezes get a different feeling about this one.

 For starters, it is located on the barrier island that separates the Intracoastal Waterway from the Atlantic Ocean.